Jinyi-Li/design_patterns/README.md

 1. You have some sub-classes from the same super-class.
 2. You want to create objects but don't know which sub-class you should use ahead of time.
 In other words, the class is chosen at run time.
 3. You want to encapsulate the selection of sub-classes.

+## Builder Pattern

+Builder would be most beneficial when you have many class members to configure in one Constructor method.
+When it goes up to more than 7 parameters, you don't want to overwhelm the caller by a crazy argument list.

+Also, when you have too many configuration combinations, you want to keep your "construction" flexible.
+You can achieve flexibility by tons of overloaded Constructor methods.
+However, they, bearing the same name and similar argument lists, can be really confusing to a caller.
+A better alternative could be a Builder method.